-Kara knew she was much stronger and faster than Gara-vae, but she also recognized that she is one of the few to reach an old age.
+Kara knew she was much stronger and faster than Gara-vae, but she also recognized that she was one of the few to reach old age.
 She must have a secret.

-Kara fell to the ground screaming, she writhed in absolute agony as her skin turned red and the ice around her started to melt.
-Gara-vae held her position till she felt she had done enough, lowering her hands the screaming slowed.
+Kara fell to the ground screaming; she writhed in absolute agony as her skin turned red and the ice around her started to melt.
+Gara-have held her position till she felt she had done enough; lowering her hands, the screaming slowed.

-In the morning tensions were high in the camp before Gara-vae climbed out of her truck.
-Those who were awake during the night made sure to avoid her, not knowing how she was capable in dealing with a demon.
+In the morning, tensions were high in the camp before Gara-vae climbed out of her truck.
+Those who were awake during the night made sure to avoid her, not knowing how she was capable of dealing with a demon.
 She seemed completely unfazed by the whole event, whereas Kara sat shaken to the core during the early morning breakfast.
-Gara-vae walked past her smiling as she went, seeing her was a bonus to her morning.
-She was in fact slowly making her way to the two men who started the fight of the night before.
+Gara-vae walked past her smiling as she went; seeing her was a bonus to her morning.
+She was, in fact, slowly making her way to the two men who had started the fight the night before.

 Finding them in their usual hiding spot, Gara-vae snuck up behind them.
 Whispering into their ears, “If you want to cross me, do it personally.
 Don’t send someone else.”